51-year-old man dead after he was found unresponsive on mountain bike trail | East Idaho News

 Published at

-EAGLE (KIVI) – A 51-year-old Eagle man was pronounced dead after he was found unresponsive on a mountain bike trail Sunday.
+BOISE (Idaho Statesman) — The Ada County Coroner’s Office on Monday identified a 51-year-old Eagle man who died after he was found unresponsive at a local bike park.

-John Marc Hegewald was found unresponsive Sunday on a mountain bike trail at the Eagle Bike Park Complex in Eagle.
-He was taken to Saint Alphonsus Regional Medical Center where he was pronounced dead, according to the Ada County Coroner’s Office.
+John Marc Hegewald was found “down and unresponsive” Sunday on a mountain bike trail at Eagle Bike Park, the coroner’s office said in a news release.
+Hegewald was taken to Saint Alphonsus Regional Medical Center, where he was pronounced dead at 5:43 p.m.

-His death is being treated as an accidental death and no foul play is suspected, according to the Coroner’s Office.
-The cause and manner of death is currently under investigation.
+Officials said they do not suspect any foul play and believe Hegewald’s death was accidental.
+Toxicology results could take several weeks to return.